Infinitesimally rigid Lie foliations with dense leaves: Background on Lie foliations and infinitesimal rigidity

 If the leaves of $\mathcal{F}$ are dense -- i.e. $H$ is a dense subgroup of $G$ -- we obtain the complex of right invariant differential forms on $G$.
 This coincides with the complex of left invariant differential forms on the opposite Lie group $\overline{G}$ with multiplication $g\overline{\cdot}h =hg$.
-This in turn is isomorphic to the Chevalley-Eilenberg complex of the opposite Lie algebra $(\mathfrak{g},-[\cdot,\cdot])$.
+The latter is isomorphic to the Chevalley-Eilenberg complex of the opposite Lie algebra $(\mathfrak{g},-[\cdot,\cdot])$, which in turn is isomorphic to the Chevalley-Eilenberg complex of the original Lie algebra $(\mathfrak{g},[-,-])$.
 In particular, in case $\mathcal{F}$ has dense leaves we get that